-Since the birth of the Orchard Project in 2009, we’ve sought to work with schools each year; primary, secondary and special schools.
+Since the birth of The Orchard Project in 2009, we have sought to work with schools each year – primary, secondary and special schools.
 We believe that all children should have access to the magic of orchards, however small, in their grounds.

-The grant has allowed us to work with two London primary schools, Crampton in Elephant & Castle, and Normand Croft in Kensington, both of which being lucky enough to already have orchards in their grounds.
+The grant has allowed us to work with two primary schools in London, Crampton Primary School in Southwark, and Normand Croft Community School in Hammersmith & Fulham, both being lucky enough to already have orchards in their grounds.
 The project has spanned one year, covering the whole seasonal orchard cycle.

 The aim has been to support the staff to make use of the orchard space as a teaching resource and encourage more child interaction with trees, helping them to develop a sense of wonder and respect for nature and the food it provides.

-So far, the schools have each enjoyed an assembly, taken part in orchard mini beast hunts, created tree care signs, learned how to mulch and prune, and used the orchards to study topics such as ‘life cycles’, ‘food chains’ and ‘The British Isles’.
-They’ve also used pruned branches to create art and the ‘June drop’ of fruit for outdoors, hands on maths lessons.
+Both schools have enjoyed an orchard-focused assembly, taken part in orchard mini beast hunts, created tree care signs, learned how to mulch and prune, and used the orchards to study topics such as ‘life cycles’, ‘food chains’ and ‘The British Isles’.
+They have also used pruned branches to create art and the ‘June drop’ of fruit for hands-on maths lessons.

-The pupils have witnessed ants ‘farming’ aphids, ladybird larvae munching unguarded aphids and discovered batches of ladybird eggs on the underside of apple leaves.
-They’ve sampled sweet, medium and sharp single variety apple juice and have learnt about the many different varieties traditionally grown across the British Isles, plotting the origins of each on a map.
+The pupils have witnessed ants ‘farming’ aphids, ladybird larvae munching unguarded aphids, and discovered batches of ladybird eggs on the underside of apple leaves.
+They have sampled sweet, medium and sharp single variety apple juice and have learnt about the many different varieties traditionally grown across the British Isles, plotting their origins of a map.

-This October they’ll celebrate Apple Day; harvesting their trees, participating in fruity games and pressing fresh apple juice with a traditional press.
+This October, they will celebrate Apple Day, harvesting their trees, participating in fruity games and pressing, fresh apple juice with a traditional press.

 As well as bringing teaching alive, all of this provides vital contact with nature for the pupils.
 Every opportunity to explore and interact with the natural world are hugely valuable, especially for children growing up in our capital city.